Dynamsoft/web-twain-ASP.NET-Core/wwwroot/lib/dwt/Readme.txt

 - dynamsoft.webtwain.install.js
 This file is used to configure the dialogs which are shown when the Dynamic Web TWAIN library is not installed or needs to be upgraded.
 This file is already referenced inside the dynamsoft.webtwain.initiate.js

+- src/dynamsoft.lts.js
+This file contains the functionalities for Dynamsoft License Server.

 - addon/dynamsoft.webtwain.addon.barcode.js
 This file contains the functionalities of the Barcode addon.
 You're not supposed to change it without consulting the Dynamsoft Support Team.